Diesel8/IVAC2-EBBU-FIRDEF-MANUAL/docs/labels/introduction.md

 ###Extended Labels

 Here you have an example of the difference between a normal label and an extended one.
-This work both on airborn as ground traffic.
+This works both on airborne as ground traffic.
 What information is visible in what state will be explained seperatly in their own section.

 | Normal        | Extended      |
 | ------------- |---------------|